Halting problem

+A key part of the formal statement of the problem is a mathematical definition of a computer and program, usually via a Turing machine.
+The proof then shows, for any program f that might determine whether programs halt, that a "pathological" program g exists for which f makes an incorrect determination.
+Specifically, g is the program that, when called with some input, passes its own source and its input to f and does the opposite of what f predicts g will do.
+The behavior of f on g shows undecidability as it means no program f will solve the halting problem in every possible case.

 Background

 The halting problem is a decision problem about properties of computer programs on a fixed Turing-complete model of computation, i.e., all programs that can be written in some given programming language that is general enough to be equivalent to a Turing machine.
 The problem is to determine, given a program and an input to the program, whether the program will eventually halt when run with that input.
 In this abstract framework, there are no resource limitations on the amount of memory or time required for the program's execution; it can take arbitrarily long and use an arbitrary amount of storage space before halting.
 The question is simply whether the given program will ever halt on a particular input.